 Located in the Divide District of the Rio Grande National Forest, the Park Creek Watershed was identified by the Upper Rio Grande Watershed Assessment as a priority location for restoration.
 We partnered with the Forest Service to formulate solutions to the negative effects of heavy recreational usage in the area around Park Creek.
 Natural barriers such as boulders and split rail fences will be placed to limit motor vehicle access to damaged areas.
 Along with this, a designated OHV-unloading zone and hardening of other high use areas will also prevent further habitat degradation.
-The end result will be improved water quality and riparian habitat, reduced erosion, and stabilized streambanks and roads.
+The end result is improved water quality and riparian habitat, reduced erosion, and stabilized streambanks and roads.

 06/10/20 - Sign installation has been completed! interpretive signs were placed within the new parking area.
 Topics include forest regulations, best practices to reduce recreational impacts, and the importance of riparian areas.
 Smaller signs were also placed throughout the watershed to advise visitors of delicate riparian areas that are being recovered

 The Park Creek watershed has historically received a high amount of dispersed recreational use.
 In addition, the area is part of an active cattle allotment and has seen a relatively high amount of timber harvest in the past.
 The cumulative impacts of these activities have resulted in less than optimum watershed conditions, including high sediment input to the stream, compacting of soils, and degradation of riparian vegetation.